H5-Dooring/dooringx/packages/dooringx-dumi-doc/docs/ChangeLog/index.en.md

 The animation part is reconstructed, which can support the simultaneous configuration of multiple animations.
 The minimum value of canvas drag is changed to 0.
 ## 0.7.7
-Drag and drop to make the canvas smoother and move logically.
+Optimize the drag logic of the canvas to move more smoothly.
 ## 0.7.6
 The custom rightglobalcustom type on the right is changed to the function passed in config
 ## 0.7.5